hirwajeaneric/fileshare/README.md

 # fileshare
 This is a simple website that shares files to computers in a local network.
+Users who will use this fileshare small web app will be having their websites already.

+All they will be doing is clicking on a user they want to connect to and be able to reach to their files.